|

 Even though I don't believe this was a serious attempt to create something entertaining, Perilous Magic is instructive for the aspiring author and worth reviewing simply as a case study to compare the playing experience vs. the code supporting it, especially when it comes to deciding which interaction elements matter enough to be worth the implementation cost.
 That's a design skill (not a coding skill) that seems hard-won for many authors, but which quickly makes itself evident in the best examples of IF.

-This is version 6 of this page, edited by OtisTDog on 29 December 2012 at 12:50am. - View Update History - Edit This Page - Add a News Item
+This is version 7 of this page, edited by David Welbourn on 25 July 2022 at 3:44pm. - View Update History - Edit This Page - Add a News Item - Delete This Page